 2. THE LONGEST TOTAL SOLAR ECLIPSE IN XXIth CENTURY ON LAND

 The total solar eclipse on August 2, 2027, appears to be the longest total solar eclipse in the XXIst century on land with a maximum duration of 6m22s.
-The longest total solar eclipse in the XXIst century occurred on July 22, 2009, with a duration of 6m39s, although the longest eclipse fell away of land, just north of Philippine Sea, making the longest duration on land 5m59s only.
+The longest total solar eclipse in the XXIst century occurred on July 22, 2009, with a duration of 6m39s, although the longest eclipse fell away from land, just north of the Philippine Sea, making the longest duration on land 5m59s only.

 Moreover, the path of the 2027 total solar eclipse goes across the Sahara desert, where the frequency of bad weather is really low.
-If you want to watch this eclipse in another location, please read this article about the long-term planning of the astronomical expeditions.
+If you want to watch this eclipse in another location, please read this article about the long-term planning of astronomical expeditions.